vikingeducation/assignment_data_structures/README.md

   Iterate over every element and insert it into the array.
   O(n) where n increases with the length of the string.

 Inserting a value to a Hash
+  Assume a well-balanced hash
+  Run input thru hash function
+  Locate index of associative array based on hashed input Prepend new value to head of linked list
+  O(1) because no iteration over array or linked list occurs

-Retrieving the keys of a Hash ({ foo: "bar" }.keys)
+Retrieving the keys of a Hash ({ foo: "bar" }.keys) Assuming keys aren't stored, only hashed keys are stored Iterate over every array bucket
+  Within every bucket, iterate over the values of the linked list Return unhashed version of values
+  O(n) with a large coefficient, n is a static number of linked lists with nodes increasing

 Completed by Christian Carey and Catherine Kwak